JohnTerragnoli/ECE382_Lab02/README.md

 ```

 Unfortunately, it does not even look like the humble octothorpe is in the right spot.
+Because of this, I started to think that my initial assumption of the octothorpe was off.
+I began to look for different answers.

+###Spaces Guess
+Next I decided to look for spaces.
+There will most likely be spaces in this sort of message, and if not exactly spaces, something similar.
+Dots have been used in previous examples so they were chosen for this guess.
+This [website](http://en.wikipedia.org/wiki/ASCII#mediaviewer/File:ASCII_Code_Chart-Quick_ref_card.png) had the list of what the codes are for characters.